SUMicroMouse16/GettingOrganized/README.md

 Learn how to make commits, fetches, and pushes/pulls.

 There are several different repos in this organization.
-Many of the repos have workign code.
-Others done. spend time familiarizing yourself with them.
+Many of the repos have working code.
+Others dont. spend time familiarizing yourself with them.

 It may help to take hardware components into account, and "pin" each component with a file for each system you chose.
 It may help to make an architectre diagram so you can see the workflow for the mouse.

 Spend all resources on getting ONE mouse running first.
-This is a long term project and you should be contriburting to the future of MM.
+This is a long term project and you should be contributing to the future of MM.

 -Best